kubeshark/docs/src/pages/en/install.md

 ## Ingress Controller

 Kubeshark offers an Ingress controller option.
-You can read more about this option in the [self-hosting section](/en/self_hosting).
+You can read more about this option in the [Ingress & Authentication](/en/self_hosting).